anderson-jason573/iperf-testing-with-ansible-playbooks/README.txt

 # Servers 4 - 6 are 'iperf servers'

 # Bash scripts are placed on their respecetive servers, to initiate iperf sessions.
-  Servers designated as 'iperf servers', get the 'server.sh' bash script.
+  Servers designated as 'iperf servers' get the 'server.sh' bash script.
 This script is the same for all servers.

 #  Servers designated as 'iperf clients', get six bash scripts, designated 'test1.yml'